How to Fix a Windows 10 Critical Error

 As before, Press the [ctrl], [alt], and [delete] keys on your keyboard at the same time, click the Power icon, and choose “Restart.”

-If you still see the Windows 10 Critical Error, continue to the next method.
+If you still see the Windows 10 Critical Error, continue to the following method.

 Fix #3: Reinstall the Start Menu App

-When the Start menu app becomes corrupt, sometimes it is best to reinstall that app as well as other corrupt Microsoft Windows 10 apps that may be interfering with it.
-To do this, Windows 10 has a command that you can access through the PowerShell.
+When the Start menu app becomes corrupt, it is sometimes best to reinstall it and other corrupt Microsoft Windows 10 apps that may interfere with it.
+To do this, Windows 10 has a command that you can access through PowerShell.

 Step #1

-Press the [X] and the [Windows] keys on your keyboard at the same time.
+Press the [X] and the [Windows] keys on your keyboard simultaneously.

 Choose “Windows PowerShell (Admin)” on the menu that appears.